This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - More Veggies – Sliced red onion, minced garlic, or chopped bell peppers would work well.
 Another popular variation is to add beans for a black bean corn avocado salad.

 - Include Meat – Turn this salad into a one-bowl meal and add air fryer chicken breast or sirloin steak.
+Or, simply pair it with chimichurri steak.

 - Serve Over Greens – If you prefer a leafier salad, add some chopped romaine lettuce or spring mix.
 You’ll need to increase the amount of dressing accordingly.